jld3103/config-woman/README.md

 listed in your config yet, lives in `[preset]_missing.yaml`.

 You should now start sorting packages and files from `[preset]_missing.yaml` to `[preset].yaml` or remove them from your system.

 You will very likely want to exclude files and directories from the config.
-To do that just list them in the `exclude_files` field of `[preset].yaml`.
+See [exclude files](#exclude-files) for an explanation.
 You probably should start with the excluding, because that will already remove a lot of files that you probably don't want to save in your config state.

+Likely there will be values in your config files that you don't want to have in the config state.
+You can remove those lines by using content filters.
+See [content filters](#content-filters).
+A system for storing secrets like passwords and API keys will be added soon.

 The content of the files that you list in `[preset].yaml` will be mirrored to `.config/config-woman/[preset]_files/`.
 Owner, group and mode will be saved and later applied properly.